 They say autumn is the master of fog.
 But it’s not the fog you’re looking for here!
 It’s that early morning mist that you really want for your photo session.
 Not as thick as fog, mist still allows for good visibility and compensates for the warm colours of nature with a cool touch.
 Mornings are already magical, and if you capture that mist in the air, you’re sure to give your photos a sense of mystery worthy of a fairytale. 💫

 Photo: Natalie in Prague (now based in Honolulu) for Flytographer.
-Kendal and their partner capture memories in Prague with a couple photoshoot in fall.
+Kendal and partner capture memories in Prague with a couple photoshoot in fall.

-To make the most out of fall’s book of colours, you do need some light.
+To make the most out of fall’s book of colours, you do need some natural light.
 In autumn, soft light helps to saturate the colours of nature, evoking all of the season’s warmth.
 If you’re awarded a bright blue sky, you’re in for a fabulous contrast of colours.
-Sunlight can also serve as a backlight for the fall leaves and highlight their beautiful details and textures.
+Sunlight can also serve as a backlight for the fall foliage and highlight their beautiful details and textures.

 Shine in the golden hour

-2. Where to have your fall photoshoot?
+2. Where to have your fall photoshoot

 Feel nature’s splendour